 It is a Belgian-based brand with an international presence.
 The company website states that its ceramic cookware is green as it is emitting 60% less CO2 during its manufacturing process.

 As per the FTC guidelines, the claims are broad and unjust.
-This is why, in the year 2012, the brand was asked to discontinue the term eco-friendly.
+This is why, in the year 2012, the brand was asked to discontinue the term environment-friendly.
 A class-action lawsuit against the brand has also been filed, citing that its green claims are also deceptive.

 2. Fiji Water

-Fiji Water is one of the top Canadian origin brands in the market.
+Fiji Water is one of the top Canadian-origin brands in the market.
 In the year 2011, a lawsuit was filed against the company for using deceptive marketing techniques.